 Simplicity and Complexity.
 Keeping Things at Their Simplest Level

 There is a tug-of-war between simplicity and complexity.
-While it is in so many other places, it most particularly shows up in our use of technology.
+While in many other places, it most particularly shows up in our use of technology.

 Don’t get caught buying greater complexity because you think you "should," when there is a simpler alternative available.
 That doesn’t mean avoid technology.
 It does mean you should access it when it serves your purpose.